ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 //false, no user is a manager
 {% endhighlight %}

 Now, do I recommend then that you just use `reduce` for everything and ignore the other built in functions?
 Absolutely not - as you can see from the examples, the `reduce` versions are more complicated in every case.
-Not bad - but definately not as streamlined.
+Not bad - but definitely not as streamlined.
 The api of the other functions help readability too - when you see `map` or `filter` you know exactly what is going on.
 Plus the specialized versions of these functions can take care of other optimizations behind the scenes.

 Where `reduce` shines is when you either don't have a more specialized function to use, or when you might need to combine multiple actions together, like in our user / group combination example.